I’ll be straightforward: You need a Content Management System (CMS) because the world has never been so interconnected. Hold on, and I’ll explain why.

 With a CMS, though, users can do it without further problems.
 A few minutes per day is enough to make your pages visible in the first positions of SERPs.
-And there’s no need for investing 1 cent on paid advertising.
+And there’s no need to invest 1 cent on paid advertising.

 5. It offers versatility for projects

 It doesn’t matter what you want your site to be: you can achieve it with a good CMS.